vin100808/RL-on-FrozenLake-OpenAIGym/README.md

 ### State-action-reward-state-action (SARSA)

 SARSA is an on-policy temporal difference (TD) control method.
-This algorithm has a Q table where each row and column represents the state and action respectively, the values in the Q table represents the expected long term reward by taking that action in that state.
-TD is an approach used to update this table, as described by Barto, "TD is an approach to learning how to predict a quantity that depends on future values of a given signal" (Barto, 2007).

-TD represents the policy when it comes to updating the Q values, and on-policy means that SARSA chooses the next action based on the same policy.
-To be more specific,
+The algorithm uses π-greedy policy for both choosing an action and updating the Q value, and therefore is an on-policy algorithm.
+The pseudo code is:

  ```pseudocode
  Initialize Q(s, a), for all s ∈ S, a ∈ A(s), arbitrarily, and Q(terminal-state, ·) = 0 Repeat (for each episode):